The 800 credit score: What it means, why it helps and how to get one

 What to do with an 800 credit score

-Once you’ve earned your 800 credit score, continue the same good credit habits that got you there.
-People with exceptional credit scores never miss a payment, so stay on top of your credit card and loan payments by setting up mobile alerts or signing up for autopay.
+Once you’ve earned your 800 credit score, continue the same good credit habits that got you there:

 Is there anything you shouldn’t do once you earn an 800 credit score?
-Don’t assume you can get away with letting things slide a little just because you’ve put in the work to earn near-perfect credit.
-Even a single missed payment could drop you out of the exceptional score range — and it might be hard to earn your way back up to 800.
+Don’t assume you can let things slide a little just because you’ve put in the work to earn near-perfect credit.
+Even a single missed payment could drop you out of the exceptional score range, along with other scenarios:

 The bottom line

 Is 800 a good credit score?
 Absolutely.
-Is it worth it to try to earn an 850 credit score, just so you can say you have the highest credit score possible?
-No, since you can get all of the benefits of near-perfect credit once your FICO score passes 800, there’s no reason to put any extra effort toward earning 850 credit score points.
+You can get all of the benefits of near-perfect credit once your FICO score passes 800, so there’s not much reason to put any extra effort toward earning an 850 credit score.

 Instead, your goal should be to maintain your exceptional credit score by making on-time credit payments, keeping your credit utilization as low as possible and practicing the same responsible credit habits that got you an 800 credit score in the first place.